Disclosure: As an Amazon Associate EssentialPicks earn from qualifying purchases.

 Number of users

 Smaller power banks won’t last long when multiple people are using it to charge their devices.
-A 25,000 mAh power bank can easily serve two people but if you are on a family camping trip consider getting a power bank with higher capacity or simple buy multiple units of portable power banks.
+A 25,000 mAh power bank can easily serve two people but if you are on a family camping trip consider getting a power bank with higher capacity or simply buy multiple units of portable power banks.

 Power banks generally come in two sizes.